 In pay-per-click advertising, businesses running ads are only charged when a user actually clicks on their ad, hence the name “pay-per-click.”

-Other forms of PPC advertising include display advertising and remarketing.
+Other forms of PPC advertising include display advertising (typically, serving banner ads) and remarketing.

 How Does Pay-Per-Click Advertising Work?

 In order for ads to appear alongside the results on a search engine (commonly referred to as a Search Engine Results Page, or SERP), advertisers cannot simply pay more to ensure that their ads appear more prominently than their competitor’s ads.
 Instead, ads are subject to what is known as the Ad Auction, an entirely automated process that Google and other major search engines use to determine the relevance and validity of advertisements that appear on their SERPs.